SonarSource/sonarqube/server/sonar-docs/src/pages/branches/overview.md

 ### Issue Creation and Synchronization

 During the first analysis, issues (type, severity, status, assignee, change log, comments) are synchronized with the Main Branch.
-In each synchronized issue, a comment is added to the change log of the issue on the branch: "The issue has been copied from branch 'master' to branch yyy".
+In each synchronized issue, a comment is added to the change log of the issue on the branch: "The issue has been copied from branch 'master' to branch 'yyy'".

-At each subsequent analysis of the branch, any new issue that comes from a pull request automatically inherits the attributes (type, severity, ...) the issue had in the pull request.
+At each subsequent analysis of the branch, any new issue in the Main Branch that comes from a pull request automatically inherits its attributes (type, severity, ...) from the pull request.
 A comment is added to the change log of the issue on the branch: "The issue has been merged from 'xxx' into 'yyy'"

+Issues can be synchronized between branches if you're using the **Reference Branch** [New Code](/project-administration/new-code-period/) definition.
+When using this New Code definition, any new issue in the reference branch that comes from a feature branch automatically inherits its attributes (type, severity, ...) from the feature branch.
+A comment is added to the change log of the issue on the branch: "The issue has been merged from 'xxx' into 'yyy'".

 ### Fetching full Git history